Is riding a scooter in Bali a good idea?

 Our preference is 493 Scooter Rental in Kuta, which is a family-run business.
 They are honest, friendly and reliable – and most importantly they take great care of their bikes.
 We are currently renting a brand new Yamaha NMAX from them which we’ve had for 3 months with no problems.

-It is possible to arrange scooter rental online in Bali.
-Some shops offer a free drop off / pick up service so your bike can be waiting for you at the airport when you land into Bali.
+It is now possible to arrange scooter rentals online in Bali.
+Some shops offer a free drop off / pick up service, so your bike can be ready and waiting for you at the airport or your accomodation for when you arrive into Bali.

-Top tip – Make sure to get the bikes registration documents and rental agreement from whoever you rent from
+Top tip – Be sure to get the bikes registration documents and rental agreement from whoever you rent from

 Safety tips for riding a scooter in Bali

 We cannot stress how important it is to wear a helmet while riding a scooter in Bali.
 After renting our first bike in Ubud, we were both given very ill-fitting helmets (Claire’s didn’t even stay on her head) so we decided to invest in our own.

 We opted for full face helmets which offer the best protection.
 These were purchased at the Bali Helmet Gallery in Denpasar for around 475k IDR each.
 The Bali Helmet Gallery has lots of helmets to choose from in a large air conditioned showroom, so you can try on more comfortably!